DIASPlanetary/Saturn_LFEs/README.md

 ```
 And press `Enter`.
 Then press `Enter` again to download the SPICE folder at the root directory of `Saturn_LFEs`.

 This will download the Cassini kernel files (~3 GB) in a SPICE folder at the root of the project.
-When finished, you will find a subdirectories `SPICE/Cassini/` which will contain `metakernel_cassini.txt`.
+When finished, you will find a subdirectory `SPICE/Cassini/` which will contain `metakernel_cassini.txt`.

 ### Downloading the data